IONext: Unlocking the Next Era of Inertial Odometry: Related Work

-To further enhance CNN performance, researchers have proposed numerous improvements: TLIO\cite{TLIO} and LIDR\cite{LIDR} append Kalman-filter–based post-processing to refine ResNet outputs; WDSNet\cite{WDSNet} uses wavelet-based signal selection to improve input quality; IMUNet\cite{IMUNet} adopts depthwise separable convolutions for lightweight mobile models; RNIN-VIO\cite{RNIN-VIO}, SCHNN\cite{SCHNN}, and SSHNN\cite{SSHNN} combine ResNet with LSTM to capture long-term dependencies; and RIO\cite{RIO} and EqNIO\cite{EqNIO} leverage motion equivariance and modular components to boost adaptability and accuracy.
-Despite these advances in spatiotemporal modeling, many methods remain insensitive to dynamic input states and struggle to capture global motion trends fully.
+To improve CNN performance, researchers have proposed several strategies: TLIO~\cite{TLIO} and LIDR~\cite{LIDR} apply filter--based post-processing to refine ResNet outputs; WDSNet~\cite{WDSNet} uses wavelet-based signal selection to enhance input quality; IMUNet~\cite{IMUNet} adopts depthwise-separable convolutions for lightweight mobile deployment; and RIO~\cite{RIO} and EqNIO~\cite{EqNIO} exploit motion equivariance and modular components to improve adaptability and accuracy.